By Mark Fleming, President, Academy of Business Training, Inc.

-As we start the new year with a significant reduction in business taxes, I want you to think about the best way to invest those savings.
+We have seen a significant reduction in business taxes, and I want you to think about the best way to invest those savings.
 Responsible companies think of their employees and want to do something for them.
 Bonuses are good, pay raises even better but much like the saying, “Give a man a fish, and you feed him for a day; teach a man to fish, and you feed him for a lifetime.” the benefits of bonuses and pay raises can be short-lived.

 In this article, I want to discuss how to apply those savings to create loyalty through exceptional leadership.
-The kind of leadership I’m talking about engenders the kind of loyalty in a person that they would willingly follow you into a situation that could cost them their life.
-I realize in business this is rarely the case, but if you study the leadership techniques of organizations that ask that of the men and women they lead you can learn these exceptional leadership skills.
+I’m talking about the kind of leadership that engenders the kind of loyalty in a person that they would willingly follow you into a situation that could cost them their life.
+I realize this is rarely the case in business, but if you study the leadership techniques of organizations that ask that of the men and women they lead, you can learn these exceptional leadership skills.
 The organizations I’m referring to are the U. S. military.

 There is no organization in this country that has more experience in training leaders than the U.S. Army.
-These leaders, along with those of the other branches of service, are responsible for helping this country become the dominant world power, but how do they do it?
-Business managers are happy if people just show up on time and do an acceptable job.
+Along with those of the other branches of service, these leaders are responsible for helping this country become the dominant world power, but how do they do it?
+Business managers are happy if people show up on time and do an acceptable job.
 How do you engender the kind of loyalty in a person that they would willingly follow you into a situation that could cost them their life?
 That’s the kind of leadership the military must produce, so how do they do it?

-In this article, I cannot go into the details of leadership, which can take years to perfect, but I can provide you with the foundational elements essential to the success of any organization.
+In this article, I cannot go into leadership details, which can take years to perfect.
+Still, I can provide you with the foundational elements essential to the success of any organization.

-In military leadership, you learn your first duty is to accomplish your unit’s mission or in business terms the goals of the organization.
+In military leadership, you learn your first duty is to accomplish your unit’s mission or business terms the organization’s goals.
 The senior management of most business organizations stop here and fail to understand the second duty of a leader…the welfare of those under you.
 Unfortunately, these managers view employees as a commodity; you buy them with an hourly wage or salary, and they’re yours to do with as you please.
 What happens to employees after they leave the workplace is of no concern to this type of manager.
 The military is keenly aware loyalty is a two-way street.
-You cannot expect a person to give their all when those responsible for their well-being view them as an expendable commodity.
+You cannot expect a person to give their all when those responsible for their well-being view them as expendable commodities.

 Quality medical care is paramount.
 Everyone in the military is well aware of the medical care they receive is second to none.
 Care enough about your people to provide the best medical coverage you can afford.

-One thing I discovered early in my career was hourly employees when faced with a situation they did not know how to handle would adopt the attitude that if they ignore it long enough, it will go away.
-Of course, when it comes to legal matters this is always disastrous, but if they know they can talk with an attorney at no cost to understand what is about to happen and then make arrangements for legal representation at their expense they are much more likely to deal with the problem.
+I discovered early in my career that hourly employees when faced with a situation they did not know how to handle, would adopt the attitude that it will go away if they ignore it long enough.
+Of course, when it comes to legal matters, this is always disastrous, but if they know they can talk with an attorney at no cost to understand what is about to happen and then make arrangements for legal representation at their expense, they are much more likely to deal with the problem.

 There are numerous free public services available to your employees.
 Services like financial management, parenting classes, English as a second language, mental health counseling, and educational loan assistance are offered in most communities.
 Take the time to compile a list of these services in your area and make that information easily accessible to your employees.

 So what can you do to promote the kind of loyalty I speak of?
 For large companies, I would encourage you to create a Director of Employee Services.
 This person would be responsible for the creation and administration of the employee loyalty program.
-The position can be under you HR Director, but the employee services director should have direct access to the CEO.
+The position can be under your HR Director, but the employee services director should directly access the CEO.

 For smaller companies, like the one I was president of, the duties can be split among your senior managers.
 If your company is reluctant to adopt an employee loyalty program, then do what you can yourself.
 Maintain a binder with community services, so you are familiar with where to send someone when they are experiencing life’s little road bumps.